Broline77/AirBnB_clone/README.md

 Broline Oronu

 ## Description
+HolbertonBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.

+The project currently only implements the back-end console.

 The goal of the project is to deploy on your server a simple copy of the AirBnB website.